 - Reading and writing proficiency – 10th grade level

 - Successful completion of Algebra 1 or Integrated Math 1 with a “C” grade or better both semesters

 Aviation Technology II:

-- Must pass 1st year program with a B grade or better to qualify for 2nd The second year program is a competitive placement program
+- Passed Aviation Technology I with a “B” or better both semesters.
+The second year program is a competitive placement program.

 Note: Prerequisites may be waived upon instructor’s review.
-Also, upon acceptance into the program, student and parent/guardian are encouraged to participate in the Orientation at Cascadia Tech Academy.
+Also, upon acceptance into the program, student and parent/guardian are encouraged to participate in Orientation at Cascadia Technical Academy.

 - Professional Pilot